Dr. Greene, when does a child start to dream? And at what age do nightmares or night terrors begin?

 “I can’t sleep.
 Can I get in?”

-Alternatively, might children begin dreaming even earlier, and only start talking about it as preschoolers?
+Alternatively, might children’s dreams begin even earlier, and only start talking about it as preschoolers?

 To solve this mystery, Roffwarg and associates undertook a classic study in 1966 (the associates included Dement, whose popular new book The Promise of Sleep is getting rave reviews).
 The research team began by studying sleep waves in newborns.
 The investigators believed that infants do not have REM sleep because they do not dream, but the researchers intended to discover what newborn sleep waves looked like.
 The team would continue to measure sleep waves throughout infancy and toddlerhood to learn when and how dreaming begins.